TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-styles-and-templates-appointment-style.md

 					The __AppointmentStyleSelector__ is a regular Style Selector and allows you to apply different appointment styles based on some custom logic.
-In the following example, we will apply a different style to appointments belonging to different [Resource Types](D7C21926-1825-4792-9FC1-2ED2170D2AC2).
+In the following example, we will apply a different style to appointments belonging to different [Resources]({{slug:resources}}).